bluesky/tiled/docs/source/user-guide/tracing.md

 2. Spans are exported over OTLP to the OpenTelemetry Collector.

-3. The Collector forwards traces to Jaeger, which stores them and serves the UI used to search and visualize them.
+3. The Collector forwards traces to one or more backends (Jaeger and Grafana Tempo in the example stack), which store them and make them available to search and visualize.

 ## Try it with the example stack